-5.1.4 Supply Balancing Assumptions
+Supply Balancing Assumptions

 National Grid NTS will determine the supply balancing assumptions in line with the qualitative requirements of each generic supply scenario.
-These balancing assumptions will allow some supplies to increase above the central scenario; some to decrease below the central scenario in order to balance the increases and the remaining supplies will be fixed at the central scenario.
+These balancing assumptions will allow some supplies to increase above the FES scenarios; some to decrease below the FES scenarios in order to balance the increases and the remaining supplies will be fixed at the relevant FES scenario.

-Supply flow increases above the central scenario level generally start with supplies at the top of the ranking order and work down.
-Supply flow decreases below the central scenario level generally start at the bottom of the ranking order and work up.
+Supply flow increases above the relevant FES scenario level generally start with supplies at the top of the ranking order and work down.
+Supply flow decreases below the relevant FES scenario level generally start at the bottom of the ranking order and work up.